 Areas of Practice

-Dr. Rone-Adams’ primary practice background is in the area of geriatric physical therapy where she worked in a variety of settings including Rehabilitation, Skilled Nursing, Outpatient and Acute Care.
-She has worked in various roles in the clinical setting including staff PT, Clinical Education Coordinator, Director of Rehabilitation, and Area Administrator.
+Rone-Adams’ primary practice background is in geriatric physical therapy where she worked in a variety of settings, including rehabilitation, skilled nursing, outpatient and acute care.
+She has worked in various roles in the clinical setting, including staff PT, Clinical Education Coordinator, Director of Rehabilitation, and Area Administrator.

 Professional Activity Summary

-Dr. Rone-Adams has been is an APTA member since 1983 and is a current member of the Geriatric and Education sections.
-Her academic career incorporates both experience in here in the US as well as international experience in the UK and Republic of Ireland.
-During this international experience she has held both teaching and administrative positions including Physiotherapy Lecturer, Research Coordinator, Director of Student Clinic, MSc Online Physiotherapy Program Leader.
-Dr. Rone-Adams returned to NSU in 2011 after 7 years overseas.
+Rone-Adams has been an APTA member since 1983 and is an active member of ACAPT, serving on various taskforces and panels.
+Her academic career has incorporated working in the United States, United Kingdom (UK), and Republic of Ireland.
+During her time in the UK and Ireland, she held both teaching and administrative positions, including Physiotherapy Lecturer, Research Coordinator, Director of Student Clinic, and M.Sc.
+Online Physiotherapy Program Leader.